Last updated on

 A good approach to living is to do what you can with what you have where you are.
 If you apply this philosophy to your home, you can find cost-effective ways of making things feel more comfortable.
 They say home is where the heart is, right?
 In that sense, home could just be a town, rather than a building.
 They don’t say home is where the bank account is.

 Maximizing Your Living Space

 Well, what if you took those comics, cut the pages out, and used them as wallpaper in one of the rooms of your home?
-A comic book page is about eight inches by twelve, so a thirty page issue will cover a segment of wall ten feet high by three feet wide.
-It’ll actually be a little less than that, because you’ll need to overlap and re-shape images for best results; but you get the idea.
+A comic book page is about eight inches by twelve, so a thirty-page issue will cover a segment of a wall ten feet high by three feet wide.
+It’ll actually be a little less than that, because you’ll need to overlap and re-shape images for best results, but you get the idea.

 Profit Can Erase Spending

 A box of comics could be the wallpaper for an entire room.
 It’ll take time, but with some simple household materials, and no money spent, you can totally change the spirit of a room to match your innermost preferences.
 Now certainly, though you haven’t spent any money in this scenario, that doesn’t mean what you’ve done is without value.
 Time is money!

 So for the time being, forget that time is money because the options considered here will certainly take time.
 Still, if you do the job right, what you’ll actually do is increase the value of your property.
 Accordingly, if whatever you do increases the value of your property, then time and monetary expenses are overcome by value.

 This means sometimes though you spend money because you have profit, you actually don’t diminish your assets—so in the end you’ve made money, not spent it.
 This is a considerable approach to take if you’re handy with tools or wood.
 For example, you can find an online blueprint and build a DIY deck that brings more value than cost.